BlackthornZZ/Techtonica-Console-Commands/README.md

 Clear your inventory of a certain amount of an item.

     setmoledimensions <x> <y> <z>
 Set the 3D size of your mole radius.
-Values greater than or equal to 25 are not as great.
+Values greater than or equal to 25 are not as performant.

 ## Disclaimer